ekrohn/sccs-fast-export/README.md

 to read the delta contents, and outputs each delta as a separate commit.
 It does a little bookkeeping to keep track of which deltas are terminal.

+sccs-fast-export could run `sccs` `prt` or `prs` to get the delta table, but it would be slightly ambiguous to parse, so we parse the s.file itself.